 Brunello Cucinelli: the Philosopher turned Entrepreneur

-Brunello Cucinelli is more of a philosopher than an I met him I was surprised by his sharpness of thought, which I suspected came from a sort of life/philosophical framework he had developed throughout his life.
-I then found out that framework was built around philosophers and men of actions, like Socrates, Alexander the Great Marcus Aurelius and Saint Benedict,.
-When
+Brunello Cucinelli is more of a philosopher than an entrepreneur.
+When I met him I was surprised by his sharpness of thought, which I suspected came from a sort of life/philosophical framework he had developed throughout his life.
+I then found out that the framework was built around philosophers and men of actions, like Socrates, Alexander the Great Marcus Aurelius and Saint Benedict,

 If at all, Cucinelli started his entrepreneurial journey with a mission: to preserve and improve human life via craftmanship.
 Therefore, his attempt to build a company based on those principles is more of a way to show to the world that philosophy is a critical thinking tool.